What Do Door-to-Door Sales Worker, or News and Street Vendor Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Door-to-Door Sales Worker, or Street Vendor Job Outlook
+What Kind of Door-to-Door Sales Worker, or Street Vendor Job Opportunities Are There?

 In 2016, there was an estimated number of 82,400 jobs in the United States for Door-to-Door Sales Worker, or News and Street Vendor.
 There is little to no growth in job opportunities for Door-to-Door Sales Worker, or News and Street Vendor.
-There will be an estimated 8,600 positions for Door-to-Door Sales Worker, or Street Vendor per year.
+The BLS estimates 8,600 yearly job openings in this field.

 The states with the most job growth for Door-to-Door Sales Worker, or Street Vendor are Colorado, Maryland, and Florida.
 Watch out if you plan on working in Idaho, Wisconsin, or Alaska.
 These states have the worst job growth for this type of profession.

-Salary for a Door-to-Door Sales Worker, or Street Vendor
+Door-to-Door Sales Worker, or Street Vendor Average Salary

 Door-to-Door Sales Workers, and News and Street Vendors who work in New York, Tennessee, or Oklahoma, make the highest salaries.